Tamojit-1206/Python_projects/README.md

 ---

-## Technologies Used

-* Python 3
-* SQL (for database practice)

----

-## Purpose of this Repository
+## 🎯 Purpose of This Repository

-The goal of this repository is to:
+The purpose of this repository is to:

 * Practice Python programming
-* Improve problem-solving skills
+* Improve logical thinking
 * Learn database basics using SQL
-* Build small projects while learning
+* Build small programming projects

 ---

+## 🚀 Future Plans

+I plan to add more projects such as:

+* Password Generator
+* To-Do List (File Handling)
+* Quiz Game
+* Student Management System
+* More Python practice programs

+---

-## Author
+## 👨‍💻 Author

 Tamojit Chakraborty
-Student | Learning Python Programming
+Python Beginner | Learning Programming